ahmetugsuz/Image-filtering/README.md

     'importlib-metadata; python_version<"3.8"', "numpy", "pillow", "numba", "line-profiler", "matplotlib" ]
 ```
+### Required dependencies

-Required dependencies, u will be guided through how to install the requirements later on on this documentation (ref.
-Installation, point 2.)
+You will be guided through how to install the requirements later on on this documentation (see.
+Installation, point 3.)

 * [numpy](https://numpy.org/)
 * [line-profiler](https://pypi.org/project/line-profiler/)